-The simple answer is that if all you want to do is quit and prepare for the CAT 8 to 10 hours a day, you will not need more than 3 months.
-So working backwards, your break should not start before 1-August.
+The simple answer is that if all you want to do is quit and prepare for 8 to 10 hours a day, you will not need more than 3 months.
+So working backward, your break should not start before 1-August.

 What you should be doing if you quit before August